nicofretti/DataGenFlow/lib/templates/README.md

   - type: JSONValidatorBlock
     config:
-      field_name: "assistant"  # or any field from accumulated state
+      field_name: "generated"  # or any field from accumulated state
       required_fields: ["title", "description"]
       strict: false

-  - type: OutputBlock
-    config:
-      format_template: |
-        Jinja2 template with {{ variables }}
-        {% if condition %}...{% endif %}
 ```

 ## Creating Custom Templates

 1. Create a new `.yaml` file in this directory
 2. Define name, description, and blocks
-3. Use Jinja2 syntax in format_template for dynamic output
-4. Template will be auto-discovered on server restart
+3. Template will be auto-discovered on server restart

+## Pipeline Output

+The `pipeline_output` field is automatically set by the workflow:
+- If the last block outputs `assistant`, `pipeline_output` defaults to `assistant`
+- Otherwise, it defaults to the first output field of the last block
+- This is what gets displayed in the review system

 ## JSONValidatorBlock Usage